hannesdelbeke/brain/vendoring.md

+---
+aliases:
+  - vendor
+---
-Vendoring means copying the source code of another project into your project It's in contrast to using dependencies, adding another project's name to your package.
+Vendoring means copying the source code of another project into your project It's in contrast to using [[dependencies]], adding another project's name to your package.

 Pro
 - all dependencies are contained within 1 project, you can easily give the project to someone and it will work as expected